VICO-UoE/IT-GAN/readme.md

 The experiment data have been released in [Google Drive](https://drive.google.com/drive/folders/1qyxK4XxboBRuQVwesxQTSx-Vpcp1fCeS?usp=sharing).
 The release data include: [1] pretrained BigGAN Generators; [2] GAN Inversion learned latent vectors (z); [3] IT-GAN learned latent vectors (z).

+Currently, we provide some raw codes which have been neither re-organized nor validated.
+Just for reference.
+We will release well-polished training and testing codes in the future.

 ### Citation
 ```
 @article{zhao2022synthesizing,